hackclub/hackclub/README.md

 ## License

 TL;DR: All content is released under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
 All code is released under the [MIT License](MIT_LICENSE).
 For the license's full text and attributions, please see [`LICENSE`](LICENSE).
+The MIT License is compatible with many copyleft licenses, such as the GNU General Public License (GNU GPL).
+Any software licensed under the terms of the MIT License can be integrated with software licensed under the terms of the GNU GPL.